 The Dominicans are characterized by their outgoing personality, fairness, and courage, they are very supportive of each other; they know how to deal with everyday problems and difficulties with a smile on their face, and they find the light of every dark situation.

-So, here are 10 things Dominican Republic is known for:
+So, here are 10 things the Dominican Republic is known for:

 The Dominican Republic is known worldwide for its beautiful beaches, some of its beaches are among the best beaches in the world, the beach of Bahía de las Águilas is recognized as one of the most crystalline beaches in the world, it is a virgin beach, with no type of human intervention to date.

-The Dominican Republic is a country blessed by nature, because of its geographical position and its territorial configuration it is an earthly paradise for the beaches, it has everything you need, lots of sun all year round, many coasts and lush vegetation.
+The Dominican Republic is a country blessed by nature, because of its geographical position and its territorial configuration it is an earthly paradise for the beaches, it has everything you need, lots of suns all year round, many coasts, and lush vegetation.